Nico Hülkenberg: 2017

 At the Japanese Grand Prix, it was announced that Carlos Sainz Jr. would replace Palmer for the rest of the season beginning at the next Grand Prix in Austin.
-In the race, he was running comfortably in the points for the majority of the race, when a failure in the DRS mechanism of his car, meant he had to retire from the race.
+In the race, he was running comfortably in the points for the majority of the race until a failure in the DRS mechanism of his car forced him to retire from the race.
 In their time together as teammates Hülkenberg scored 34 points to Palmer's 8 points and outqualified Palmer in all 16 races.

 In the USA, Hülkenberg retired on lap 4 with an engine issue.
 In Mexico, he once again retired, again from a net 4th place, with an engine issue.
 This was the third time in a row that he had failed to finish a race and the fourth time in five races.
 At the Brazilian Grand Prix, he led home teammate Sainz to 10th place, his first points in almost 3 months, with his previous points finish being his 6th-place finish at Belgium in August.

 He qualified 'best of the rest' in Abu Dhabi with 7th place.
 He finished the race in 6th place, having received a contentious 5-second penalty for passing Sergio Pérez off the track at the start of the race, when many believed he should have given the position back.
 He ended up building enough of a gap to Pérez that the time penalty did not affect his position.
 With 6th place, Renault overtook Toro Rosso in the Constructors' Championship for 6th place.

 This confirmed Renault's position as 6th in the Constructors' Championship and moved Hülkenberg up to 43 points for the season, the same as Massa, but courtesy of more 6th-place finishes, he ended the season 10th in the standings.
 He had outqualified his teammates over the course of the season 19-1 and outscored his teammates 43–14 over the course of the season.